 He and his wife, Kathryn, have three sons.

-Sharon is Chairman, CEO and co-founder of Plaza Companies.
-Her forward-thinking commitment has helped make Plaza, one of the premier real estate firms in Arizona and has earned her and Plaza respect throughout the industry and across the country.
-She is not only dedicated to her business endeavors but is also actively involved in many different aspects of the community.
-Sharon Harper oversees all facets of company operations, including the ownership, development, leasing or management of nearly 13 million square feet of Arizona urban transformational projects, medical healthcare companies, senior living communities and bioscience/biotechnology centers.
-With Harper at the helm, Plaza Companies’ properties and projects have received significant recognition within the real estate, construction, senior living, technology and medical sectors, and the company has proved instrumental in setting a national standard of excellence in the ownership, development, management and leasing of award-winning facilities throughout these sectors.
+Ms. Harper oversees all facets of company operations, including the ownership, development, leasing or management of nearly 13 million square feet of Arizona urban transformational projects, medical healthcare companies, senior living communities and bioscience/biotechnology centers.
+With Ms. Harper at the helm, Plaza Companies’ properties and projects have received significant recognition within the real estate, construction, senior living, technology and medical sectors, and the company has proved instrumental in setting a national standard of excellence in the ownership, development, management and leasing of award-winning facilities throughout these sectors.

 At Blue Cross Blue Shield of Arizona (BCBSAZ), one mission is to inspire health and make it easy.
 This relentless focus on improving lives is at the heart of everything BCBSAZ does—from helping members improve their physical and mental health to elevating the entire community's health.

 CEO and President, Pam Kehaly's role is to drive strategy, oversee organizational operations, and deepen relationships with members, partners, and community leaders.

 During her tenure, she has driven double-digit member growth while creating a culture of caring, empathy, diversity, and inclusion—both inside and outside the organization.
 When the right thing is done for customers and each other, our organization will thrive.